ThibaultFeugere/vulnerable-symfony/README.md

 #### OS Command Injection

 This happens when a server-side code like PHP make a call host machine.

 TODO : add reverse shell

+You should avoid using PHP functions such as `exec()` or `system()`.
+If you really need to exec commands on the server, prefer [The Process Component](https://symfony.com/doc/current/components/process.html)

 ### 4. Insecure design